icollier77/icollier77/README.md

 # 👋 Hello!
 Welcome to my GitHub!
 I am [Inessa Collier][linkedin-url].

-### I am a 👩‍💻 aspiring web developer / 🪴 entrepreneur / 💹 10+ years finance professional / 🎓 MBA / 🗣️ linguist.
+### I blend my background in business 💼 with skills in IT 💻 to advance technology solutions that can solve our challenges and bring prosperity for all.

-## &#128075; About Me :
+## &#128075; About Me:

+I love learning 📚 so after a degree in linguistics 🗣️, an MBA 🎓, a 10+ year international career in the financial industry 💹, a Post-Graduate Diploma from Cambridge 📜, and a startup experience 🪴, I am diving into technology and learning programming 👩‍💻.

- - 👀 I’m interested in front-end development, databases, and large language models.
+ - 👀 I’m interested in programming, both front and back end.
+The ultimate goal is to craft a path toward Computational Linguistics.
-- </> In 2023 I started learning intro to computer science and basic Python through [CS50x][CSx] and [CS50P][CS50P].
+- </> In 2023 I started learning programming with an introduction to **computer science** through [CS50x][CSx], basic **Python** through [CS50P][CS50P], a course from UPenn on [Computational Thinking and Problem Solving][upenn-course-url], and a course from Stanford on [Semantics of First-Order Logic][stanford-course-url].
-- 💻 Currently I am  taking a [Front-End Web Development bootcamp][bootcamp-url] and learning HTML5, CSS, Bootstrap, JavaScript, etc.
+- 💻 Currently, I am  taking a [Front-End Web Development bootcamp][bootcamp-url] and learning HTML5, CSS, Bootstrap, JavaScript, React, NodeJS, APIs, etc.

  [My Repositories][my-repos-url]  ||  [My LinkedIn][linkedin-url]  ||  [My Discord][discord-url]  ||  [Email me][email-me]